w3f/w3f-education/docs/Substrate/section3/install-explore-frontend.md

 ![Polkadot JS Switch](../assets/polkadot_js_switch.png)

-Optionally, this [link will also take you directly to it](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944), although it won't show anything if a local node is not running:
+Optionally, this [link will also take you directly to it](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944), although it won't show anything if a local node is not running.